DRok17/Multi-Builder/README.md

 Default Builder - Choose which Builder to open by default.

-Rom Autopath - RetroBuilder and FAKE08-Builder roms can be placed in the Input folder, paths will generate automatically based on filename.
+Rom Autopath - RetroBuilder, FAKE08-Builder and Flycast-Builder roms can be placed in the Input folder, paths will generate automatically based on filename.